 - blood test to check for elevated calcium levels (although high calcium levels are not always involved)

-- chromosome microarray testing – a relatively new type of chromosome test that detects Williams syndrome and many other small chromosome changes
+- chromosome microarray testing – a chromosome test that detects Williams syndrome and many other small chromosome changes

 - fluorescent in situ hybridisation (FISH) chromosome test to check for the deletion of the elastin gene on chromosome 7.
 FISH testing has mostly been replaced by chromosome microarray.